exploratory-io/book/tutorials/yelp.md

 ## Join Business Review and Checkin data frames together

-Go to 'yelp_academic_dataset_business' data frame first.
+Go to 'yelp_academic_dataset_business' data frame by clicking on it first.

-Now, we want to join with the 'yelp_academic_dataset_checkin' data frame, but not at the end, rather we want to do the 'join' at right before start filtering information at the 3rd step.
+Now, we want to join with the 'yelp_academic_dataset_checkin' data frame we have just prepared.
+But rather than doing the 'join' at the end, we want to do the 'join' at right before start filtering information at the 3rd step.
 You can insert a new step by simply clicking on the 2nd step of 'Select' at the right hand side, and hit '+' (plus) button.
 Now, you can add ```left_join()``` command like below.

 ```
 left_join(yelp_academic_dataset_checkin)
 ```

-In this case, both data frames happen to have the same column name as the join key column so you don't need to set the key column information.
+In this case, both data frames happen to have the same column name as the join key column so you don't need to set the key column information explicitly.

-Once you hit 'Run' button, you can see the 'total_checkin_counts' column has been just added to this data frame.
+Once you hit 'Run' button, you can see the 'total_checkin_counts' column has been just added to this data frame at the end.

 ![](images/yelp-join2.png)